RobertTLange/algonauts-2021/README.md

 6. Add regularization to linear regression fit

 ## Infrastructure

-1. Generate VGG and different ResNet Features
+1. Generate VGG and different ResNet Features once (high sampling?)
-2. Different dim. reduction techniques
+2. Different dim. reduction techniques (PCA dims/PWCCA)
-3. Data Loader (Time Series and Simple FFW)
+3. Data Loader (Time Series and Simple FFW - grid over!)
+    - Should be subject and roi specific!
+    - Should be layer-specific as well?
-4. Time/positional encoding feature
+4. Time/positional encoding feature for different frames
-5. Train/Val setup (cross-validation?)
+5. Train/Val setup (90-10 split)
-6. Retrain full encoding networks for submission
+6. Retrain encoding networks on full data for submission
-7. Submission ready - multiprocessing pipeline (8 regions x 10 subjects)
+7. Submission ready - multiprocessing pipeline (9 + 1 ROIs x 10 subjects)
+8. Cross-Validation Setup (5 fold - 80-20 splits)

+## Questions:
+- What are repetitions?
+And what does this line of code do?
+`ROI_data_train = np.mean(ROI_data["train"], axis = 1)`
+- Is this the time averaged signal?
+Can we use this as auxiliary tasks?
+- How many voxels are there per ROI?
+Different across subjects?
+- At what level can model share data?
+All subject core or all ROI core?

+## Data Exploration
+- Heterogeneity across subjects and ROIs
+    - Responses to same video
+    - Voxels recorded

 ## Experiments to run
 - What is the right sampling rate?
 - What layer fits best for which ROI and subject?
 - What model fits best for which ROI and subject?